 The MTA-STS policy aims to prevent attackers from tampering with email content or sending the communication to another address.
 Unlike STARTTLS, MTA Strict Transport Security always keeps TLS on.
-It tells sending servers that your email server only accepts email delivery through a secured connection.
+It tells external servers that your email server only accepts email delivery through a secure connection.

-Still, new protocols always bring something to the table.
-The MTA-STS DNS policy coupled with TLS reports is a reliable way to make your email communications a bit more secure.
+The MTA-STS DNS policy, coupled with TLS reports, is a reliable way to make your email communications more secure.
 Here is what the policy does:

 - Hinders downgrade attacks